Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 Given $\textbf F_3$ and $\textbf K_3$, we subduce to the $T_1^+$ irreducible representation of the cubic group, following Refs.~\cite{Blanton:2019igq,Alotaibi:2025pxz} for $\textbf F_3$ and extending the procedure here for the asymmetric $\textbf K_3$.
 The $T_1^+$ spectrum is expected to be well described by the $J=1$ three-pion system at low energies, and we restrict to channels with $J^P=1^+$ and $\ell\leq 2$, namely \SLJ{3}{S}{1}, \SLJ{3}{D}{1}, and \SLJ{1}{P}{1}, where we are using the spectroscopic notation \SLJ{2S+1}{\ell}{J} with $\ell$ being the angular momentum between the dipion and spectator pion.
 See Fig.~\ref{fig:diagrams} for a pictorial representation of the various angular momenta.
-For these channels, the dipion will have $I_2=1$ in \SLJ{3}{S}{1} and \SLJ{3}{D}{1} and $I_2=2$ for the \SLJ{1}{P}{1}.
+For these channels, the dipion will have $I_2=1$ in the \SLJ{3}{S}{1} and \SLJ{3}{D}{1} and $I_2=2$ for the \SLJ{1}{P}{1}.

-The parametrization of the three-pion K matrix in this basis follows Ref.~\cite{Briceno:2024ehy}.
+The strategy for parametrizing the three-pion K matrix in this basis follows Ref.~\cite{Briceno:2024ehy}.
 We consider 10 parametrizations, fit to the lattice QCD spectra of Fig.~\ref{fig:spec}, and perform a model average using the Akaike information criterion (AIC)~\cite{Jay:2020jkz,Pefkou:2021fni}.
-Figure~\ref{fig:Kmat_amp}(a) shows the results for the reduced K matrix, $\widetilde{\Kc}_3$, as a function of the total energy $E$ for all initial state channels going to the final state ${}^3S_1$.
-The reduced K matrix, introduced in Ref.~\cite{Briceno:2024ehy} is a matrix in channel space and is defined by the decomposition $\mathbf{K}_3 \equiv \mathbf{h}\cdot \wt{\Kc}_3\cdot \mathbf{h}^{\top}$ where $\mathbf{h}$ are known matrices which convert from channel to $I_2\vecb{k}Sm$ space.
+Figure~\ref{fig:Kmat_amp}(a) shows the results for the so-called reduced K matrix, $\widetilde{\Kc}_3$, as a function of the total energy $E$, for all initial state channels going to the final state ${}^3S_1$.
+The reduced K matrix, introduced in Ref.~\cite{Briceno:2024ehy}, is a matrix in channel space and is defined by the decomposition $\mathbf{K}_3 \equiv \mathbf{h}\cdot \wt{\Kc}_3\cdot \mathbf{h}^{\top}$ where $\mathbf{h}$ are known matrices which convert from channel to $I_2\vecb{k}Sm$ space.
 We find that after propagating systematic errors, all of the components of the K matrix are consistent with zero.
-The best fit for the K matrix is the first listed in Table~\ref{TABLE:fits}, which corresponds to $\widetilde{\Kc}_3({}^3S_1|{}^3S_1)$ being set to a floating constant, while all other components of $\widetilde{\Kc}_3$ are set to 0.
+The best fit for the K matrix is the first listed in Table~\ref{TABLE:fits} of the Supplemental Material.
+It is reached by setting the $\SLJ{3}{S}{1} \to \SLJ{3}{S}{1}$ component to a floating constant, while all other components of $\widetilde{\Kc}_3$ are set to 0.